AIgnesti/PT-REX/README.md

 ### Launching the code

 PT-REX analyzes two separate images in FITS format.
-Run the code in the same folder as the two images ans use the following keyword to set the parameters:
+Run the code in the same folder as the two images and use the following keywords to set the parameters:

 *Required*:
 - **-im1**: Set IMAGE1